natezhengbne/toy_robot/README.md

 ## Supported Commands

-The robot can read in commands of the following form:
+The robot can read in commands(new features with *) of the following form:

 ```plain
 PLACE     PLACE 0,0,NORTH,jack